 - Activate the VB Editor and insert a new UserForm.

 - Then add the appropriate controls to the UserForm.

 - You have to now create a VBA macro to display the UserForm.
 This macro will be created in a normal VBA module.

-- Lastly you will create the event handler VBA procedures.
-These procedures are executed when users perform some events(for example, sometimes user clicks the OK button, this is an event).
+- Lastly, you will create the event handler VBA procedures.
+These procedures are executed when users perform some events(for example, sometimes the user clicks the OK button, this is an event).

-I have discussed how to create a UserForm in details in the following sections.
+I have discussed how to create a UserForm in detail in the following sections.

 Working with UserForms

 Our first step is to create a new UserForm in the VB Editor window.
 Choose Developer ➪ Code ➪ Visual Basic or press Alt+F11 to activate the VB Editor.
 Then select the correct workbook in the Project window and then choose Insert ➪ UserForm.

 The VB Editor displays an empty UserForm, shown in the figure below.
 When you activate a UserForm, the VB editor also displays the Toolbox.
 From the Toolbox, we shall add controls to the UserForm.